HerDataSam/KasumiNotes/README.md

 * Android 7+

 ## Build
-Built on Android Studio 4.1 or later.
+Built on Android Studio Bumblebee (2022.1.1) or later.
 (Required at least 4.0 for desugaring Java 1.8 features into android API 24)
 Gradle building configuration could be found in `./app/build.gradle` and it might be changed time to time.

 ## Features